Dipikagithub123/Hello_World_Node_Application/README.md

 # Hello World Node.js Application

-This is a simple Node.js application that creates an HTTP server and responds with "Hello, World!".
+This is a simple Node.js application that creates an HTTP server and responds with "Hello World".

 ## Prerequisites